Blog – Posted on Tuesday, Feb 04

 67. Six of Crows by Leigh Bardugo

-Ocean’s Eleven meets grimdark in this outstandingly original fantasy heist novel.
+Ocean’s Eleven meets grimdark in this outstandingly original fantasy heist teenage book.
 Six of Crows follows the exploits of Kaz Brekker, Ketterdam’s most notorious thief, and his crew of talented miscreants as they attempt to breach a guarded military stronghold called the Ice Court.
 Their task is to bring back Bo Yul-Bayur, a scientist who’s discovered a lethal and addictive drug that would destabilize the entire world if leaked to the public.
 Countless lives hang in the balance as Kaz and his team work their way to the Ice Court, their mission jeopardized at every turn by unexpected threats — fortunately for the world, the Six of Crows work well under pressure.

 68. Speak by Laurie Halse Anderson